Dynamic Asynchronous Iterations: Dynamic asynchronous iterations

 Let $\nodeSet$ be the set of all the nodes that participate at some point during the dynamic iteration. $\nodeSet$ is still assumed to be finite with $n = |V|$, as the only cases in which $|V|$ could be infinite is if either an infinite number of nodes participated at the same time or an infinite amount of time has passed since the iteration began.
 Neither case is useful in reality.
 As before, we assume there exists a product state space $\state = \state_1 \times \state_2 \times .. \times \state_n$.

-In order to capture the new dynamic nature of the iteration the concept of an \emph{epoch} is introduced.
+In order to capture the new dynamic nature of the iteration we introduce the concept of an \emph{epoch}.
 An epoch is a contiguous period of time in which both the function being iterated and the set of participating nodes remain constant.
 The set of epochs is denoted as $\epochSet$ but as with time can be assumed to be an alias for $\mathbb{N}$.

-Instead of a single function $\aFun$, we now assume that $\aFun$ is a family of indexed functions where $\aFun^{ep}$ is the function being computed in epoch $e$ by participants $p \subseteq \nodeSet$.
+Instead of a single function $\aFun$, we now assume that $\aFun$ is a family of indexed functions where $\aFun^{ep}$ is the function being computed in epoch $e \in \epochSet$ by participants $p \subseteq \nodeSet$.
 Furthermore we assume there exists a special non-participating state $\bot \in \state$.

-A schedule must therefore not only track the activation of nodes and the flow of data between them but also the current epoch and the participants.
+A schedule must therefore not only track the activation of nodes and the flow of data between them but also the current epoch and the participating nodes.
 Given these requirements it is natural to redefine a schedule as follows: